-(a) Financial instruments (continued)

-(ii) Held-for-trading and fair value through profit or loss
+- (a) Financial instruments (continued) - (ii) Held-for-trading and fair value through profit or loss

 Financial instruments classified as held-for-trading or FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the Statement of Comprehensive Income in the period in which they occur.
-The Fund's derivative financial assets and derivative financial liabilities are classified as held-for-trading.
 The Fund's investments are designated as FVTPL.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value of financial assets and liabilities traded in active markets (such as publicly traded derivatives and marketable securities) are based on quoted market prices at the close of trading on the reporting date.
+The fair value of financial assets and liabilities traded in active markets (such as publicly traded derivatives and marketable securities) is based on quoted market prices at the close of trading on the reporting date.
 The Fund uses the last traded market price for both financial assets and financial liabilities where the last traded price falls within that day's bid-ask spread.
 In circumstances where the last traded price is not within the bid-ask spread, management determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.
 The Fund's policy is to recognize transfers into and out of the fair value hierarchy levels as of the date of the event or change in circumstances giving rise to the transfer.